ulticoder/ulticoder.github.io/README.md

 Source code for this "ulticoder.com" domain is
 <a target="_blank" href="https://help.github.com/articles/using-a-custom-domain-with-github-pages/">
-configured</a> to use files created for
+configured</a> to use files created at
 <a target="_blank" href="https://ulticoder.github.io">ulticoder.github.io</a>.

 The "look and feel" of this site is based on the